 L1 – Climb a short step along a little shallow chimney, reaching the Lower ledge.
 Follow the ledge 20 meters towards left (facing in), reaching an obvious chimney with a jammed block in its upper part.
 Belay under the chimney.
 II, I.

 L2 – Up along the chimney leading to the jammed block; climb it on the left side (crux, pegs) and belay soon afterwards.
 III and IV-, 25 mt.

 L3 – Climb some easy rocks, reaching a ledge with some cairns (Middle ledge, peg).
 Follow the ledge 40 meters towards left (facing in).
 Belay along the ledge (peg and cairn), under another yellow chimney with another jammed block.

 L4 – Climb the chimney and belay on a little terrace past the chimney at the beginning of Upper ledge (pegs).
 II, III, 30 mt.

 L5 – Towards right (facing in) follow the ledge, at times covered by a low vault, with some exposed moves (pegs).
 II, III, 40 mt.

 L6 – Follow again the Upper ledge 60 mt. towards right, reaching a belay under a shallow chimney.
 II L7 – Climb the chimney, then head towards right reaching a block.
 Belay.
 II, III, 30 m

 L8 – Easy rocks are leading over the wide and flat summit (little Mary's statue and Summit Book).
-The view all around the neigbouring Eastern Dolomites Groups and far off Western Dolomites is truly unbeatable!!!
-It’s the best I’d never seen.
+The view all around over the neigbouring Eastern Dolomites Groups and far off over the Western Dolomites is truly unbeatable!!!
+It’s one of the best I’d never seen.

 Descent: from the top walk towards SE along the wide flat summit reaching an obvious cairn situated near the first equipped belay.
 Two abseils (10 mt + 50 mt.) lead to the Upper Ledge.
 Another abseil reachs the Middle Ledge.
 From here two abseils lead to the Lower Ledge.
 Follow the ledge towards left – facing out – reaching the last step.
 Climb the last easy rocks leading to the basal terrace.